Streemo/lojic/README.md

 # lojic

-Problem: Where is real-time data stored on the client?
+**Problem**: Where is real-time data stored on the client?
 Did the data change?
 Do I need to re-render?
 Where do I need to re-render?

-Solution: Document versioning.
+**Solution**: Document versioning.
 Instead of comparing old data to new data N times, we should compare them once, and then store the result in a calculated version number.
 Every piece of data should have a unique monotonically non-decreasing integer associated with it.
 This way, a rendering engine could simply perform this check as it works down the tree, instead of comparing the data.

 ```
 curInt > prevInt ? re-render : pass;
 ```

-Approach: Assume the data is (E)JSON.
+**Approach**: Assume the data is (E)JSON.
 Store the data in a tree using the collection-document paradigm, as in MongoDB.
 The root node holds the groups (collections).
 The group nodes hold the documents, etc. Additional structure may be necessary for keeping track of versions.
-We should be able to merge, resolve, and observe arbitrary branches on the tree.
+Keep it simple.
+Expose three methods: we should be able to `merge`, `resolve`, and `observe` arbitrary branches on the tree.
+Leverage `Tracker`, `ReactiveVar`, by Meteor for the `observe` implementation.

+**What you can do**: Src has bugs, there are some tests which are passing.
+Not super readable.
+Some comments at the bottom of the src mention todos.
+Still need to implement queueing, atomicity, batched updates, etc.

 ## We should be able to query tree paths, if the data exists:
 ```